SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/semopractics/semics/semetics.md

 ⟮[+definite]⟯ is ⟮＿the semantic feature＿⟯ of ⟮referring to a specific element of a group⟯ as opposed to ⟮any old element of a group⟯.

+## unique

+⟮[+unique]⟯ is ⟮＿the semantic feature＿⟯ of ⟮referring to an unique entity⟯.

 # setlikes

 »⟮Setlike⟯« (my term) is ⟮＿the semantic feature class＿⟯ related to ⟮features that setlikes might have⟯.